sd19spring/Audio-Visualization/docs/home_page.md

 If you're thinking wow this is awesome but song should I listen to with it well worry naught!
 Click [here](song_recs.md) for a list of recommended songs to use with our code

-By David "Crazy Legs" Tarazi, Alex "The Boom" Scott, Harrison (David still brainstorming) Mintz
+By David "Crazy Legs" Tarazi, Alex "The Boom" Scott, Harrison Mintz (David is still brainstorming a nickname for H)

 To learn more about the three of us click [here](about_us.md)